 What's in the pools, and what are the rules?

-Observers within 5 km of the station logged these most often over the last 60 days (from the same fact sheet): Common Periwinkle (17 observations), Tortoiseshell Limpet (17), the barnacle-eating dorid Onchidoris bilamellata (16), Atlantic Dogwhelk (13), Common Atlantic Slippersnail (11), and Atlantic Jackknife (11).
+Observers within 5 km of the station logged these most often over the last 60 days (station data refreshed 2026-07-24): Common Periwinkle (22 observations), Atlantic Dogwhelk (11), Atlantic Jackknife (11), Common Atlantic Slippersnail (9), and the barnacle-eating dorid Onchidoris bilamellata (6).
 Snail-heavy, in other words, with a nudibranch for the patient.

 The park's rules, quoted from the NPS tidepooling page: "Leave the park as you found it – collection is prohibited."
 "Never use force to remove anything.
 Replace animals where you find them."
 And on footing: "Black rocks and seaweed are especially slippery, and shells are hard and jagged."
 Closed-toe shoes with traction are the NPS recommendation for the bar itself, too.